ids-cv/ids-website/content/ja/authors/tadashi-nakano/_index.md

 ---
 # Display name
-title: "Tadashi Nakano"
+title: "中野 賢"

-weight: 30
+weight: 20

 # Username (this should match the folder name and the name on publications)
 authors: